xwp/wp-customize-inline-editing/readme.txt

 **Development of this plugin is done [on GitHub](https://github.com/xwp/wp-customize-inline-editing).
 Pull requests welcome.
 Please see [issues](https://github.com/xwp/wp-customize-inline-editing/issues) reported there before going to the [plugin forum](https://wordpress.org/support/plugin/customize-inline-editing).**

 == Changelog ==

+= 0.1.1 =
+Add support for Twenty Fifteen and ensure compat with WordPress 4.1

 = 0.1 =
 First release.